comit/sonoff-bridge/Sonoff-T1-UK-and-T1-EU.md

 ```

 GPIO0 EFM8BB1 P1,3 (Goes low when first touch button is pressed)
-GPIO04 is connected to the small pairing button on the front.
+GPIO04 is connected to the small (soft) reset button on the front.
 GPIO09 EFM8BB1 P1,4
 GPIO10 EFM8BB1 P1,5
 GPIO13 is connected to status LED D3.